pygfx/rendercanvas/docs/backends.rst

         - | ``PyodideRenderCanvas`` (toplevel)
           | ``RenderCanvas`` (alias)
           | ``loop`` (an ``AsyncioLoop``)
-        - | Backend for Python running in the browser (via Pyodide).
+        - | Backend when Python is running in the browser,
+          | via Pyodide or PyScript.

 There are also three loop-backends.
 These are mainly intended for use with the glfw backend: